-A health, safety and environmental meeting is held at four weekly intervals on each contract, at which environmental issues identified within the Site Management Plan are discussed.
+A health, safety and environmental meeting is held at four weekly intervals on each contract, at which environmental issues identified on site and within the Site Management Plan are discussed.

 Regular inspections are undertaken during construction to ensure that work is being carried out in an environmentally sensitive manner until the project is completed.